See if Bankruptcy Can Clear Your Tax Debt!

 Taxpayers will need to meet the strict five requirements for a tax debt bankruptcy:

 - The due date for the tax return is at least three years old.

-- The tax return cannot be filed no sooner than two years ago.
+- You cannot file the tax return sooner than two years ago.

-- The debt was assessed more than 8 months or 240 days ago.
+- You assessed the debt more than 8 months or 240 days ago.

 - The tax return is not fraudulent.

 - The tax debt is not from tax evasion activities.

 There are other terms that may prevent taxpayers from using tax debt bankruptcy for tax relief, such as compliance, because the IRS will not approve a tax debt bankruptcy for taxpayers that have not filed tax returns for the last four years.

 If you are interested in understanding tax debt bankruptcy and your eligibility, as well as other tax debt relief options, please call for a consultation today.
 We can restore your peace of mind.

 Tax Problem Resolutions